brianadams2337/containerstore-demo/README.md

      yarn install
    ```

-4. Create a local HTTPS certificate, as feature like Checkout will require a working HTTPS connection
+4. Create a local HTTPS certificate, as features like Checkout will require a working HTTPS connection

    _Check [How to turn on local HTTPS](#how-to-turn-on-local-https) for detailed instructions._